 Additional Financial Aid Policies

-Institutional Verification: Students seeking grant/scholarship support undergo institutional verification for funds requiring applicants to submit a signed copy of their own and their spouse's complete (all pages, including W2s) 2012 Federal income tax returns (Form 1040, 1040A or 1040EZ).
+Institutional Verification: Students seeking first time consideration for grant/scholarship support undergo institutional verification for funds requiring applicants to submit a signed copy of their own and their spouse's complete (all pages, including W2s) 2014 Federal income tax returns (Form 1040, 1040A or 1040EZ).
 Students who are applying for grants and are age 28 or younger (by December 31st of the academic year) must also submit signed copies of their parents’ tax returns.
 This information is used for internal audit only and will be treated in the strictest confidence.
 This requirement can be satisfied with photocopies or the actual income tax return filed with the IRS.
 If you have not kept a copy, please go to www.irs.gov to obtain Form 4506 to request a tax transcript.

 Grant awards: Will not be disbursed and loans will not be processed until all forms (including tax returns) are in the student's financial aid file.
 Failure to provide these forms by May 3 may result in substantial late fees.

 Independence: For the purposes of distributing Yale Law School grants, we consider the financial resources of the parents of students who are age 28 or younger as of December 31st of the academic aid year.
 In very rare cases, students who are younger than age 29 may be able to demonstrate independence from their parents.
 Please feel free to discuss your situation with the Financial Aid Office.

 Default on Prior Student Loans: It is the University's policy to refuse financial aid to a student who is in default with any federal loan, university student loan or if a refund is owed to the Department of Education, Yale, or any other educational institution.
 If a student is found to be in default after being offered financial aid, the University will withdraw all aid immediately and continue to hold the student responsible for any charges that may have been incurred.